DopTrack/estimate/README.md

 # Doptrack estimate

-_Add description of the purpose of the software_
+This code connects the tudat software via a python interface to the DopTrack data.
+Several assignments are constructed to explore the capabilities of the DopTrack estimate module in estimating orbits from the DopTrack data.

+The purpose of the software is to estimate orbits from the DopTrack range-rate data using the Tudat Astronomical Toolbox code.

 ## Installation